 Pro Tip: This document is not written in stone.
-Much like the dictionary, it evolves slowly, carefully, thoughtfully, over time.
+Much like the dictionary, it evolves slowly, carefully, thoughtfully, over time, and is documented.

 - A great example of what NOT to do: you are faced with needing to fit more text than your space allows, so you decide to use a narrower typeface to cram it all in.
 That’s not a good reason to abandon your designated font families.